op7ic/amphunt/README.md

 ## hash2connection.py

-Takes a list of SHA256 hashes in a file (sample can be found in [hashset](hashset/) directory) and prints every computer with matching process and where this process communicates to.
+This file takes a list of SHA256 hashes as input (sample can be found in [hashset](hashset/) directory) and prints every computer with matching processes and where these processes communicates to.

-Needs 3 parameters modified in the source file:
+These 3 parameters need to be modified in the source file:

 ```
 client_id = 'XXXXXXX' # INSERT YOU API KEY